lukso-network/tools-lsp-factory/docs/classes/LSP7DigitalAsset.md

    - `ownerAddress` - `string` : The owner of the contract.
    - `isNFT` - `boolean`: Specify if the contract represent a fungible or a non-fungible token.
 2. `contractDeploymentOptions?` - `Object`
-  - `version` - `string`: The version of LSP7 Contract you want to deploy
+  - `version` - `string`: The version of LSP7 Contract you want to deploy.
-  - `byteCode` - `string`: Custom bytecode to be deployed
+  - `byteCode` - `string`: The creation + runtime bytecode of the `LSP7DigitalAsset` contract to deploy.
-  - `libAddress` - `string`: The Address of a Base Contract to be used in deployment
+  - `libAddress` - `string`: The Address of a Base Contract to be used in deployment as implementation behind a proxy contract (eg: [EIP1167](https://eips.ethereum.org/EIPS/eip-1167).
-  - `deployReactive` - `boolean`: Whether to return an RxJS Observable of deployment events
+  - `deployReactive` - `boolean`: Whether to return an RxJS Observable of deployment events.

 #### Returns